iron-io/docs/worker/custom_images_and_git_repos/index.md

 <h2 id="security">Security Warning</h2>

 If you are cloning a private in this way, you will need to make your Docker Image private.
 Otherwise anyone who uses that image will have access to the private repo.
+If you are unsure how to make an image private, please see <a href='https://docs.docker.com/docker-hub/repos/#private-repositories' target='_blank'>this guide</a>.